Rep. Robert “Rob” Simmons

 Voting Record

 From Jan 2001 to Dec 2006, Simmons missed 102 of 3,431 roll call votes, which is 3.0%.
-This is worse than the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
 The chart below reports missed votes over time.

 Primary Sources